 - Cut through the noise: use Recordings filters (how Hotjar’s Product team does it)

-- > Automatic tagging of the sessions you capture (so you can filter by these tags in Hotjar)
+- Automatically sending events of the sessions you capture (so you can filter by these events in Hotjar)

-- Filter Recordings by your automated tags and visited URLs
+- Filter Recordings by your automated events and visited URLs

 A quick intro to Recordings